Step 4.7

 Contribution to age care costs

 Once you know the result of your income and assets assessment, you will know whether you will be contributing to your care and accommodation costs and how much it will be.
-So you will be able to get a full picture, based on the four types of costs involved.
+There are four types of costs involved.

 These are explained in section 4.2 – The main costs explained, the costs are:

-• Fees for additional services - If you choose extra services that have associated fees.
+- Fees for additional or extra services - If you choose extra services that have associated fees.

 If you have to pay some or all of your accommodation costs, you have three options: